zenml-io/zenml/docs/book/stacks-and-components/component-guide/alerters/discord.md

 {% hint style="info" %}
-Note in the bot token copy step, if you don't find the copy button then click on reset token to reset the bot ,and you will get a new token which you can use.
+Note in the bot token copy step, if you don't find the copy button then click on reset token to reset the bot and you will get a new token which you can use.
 Also, make sure you give necessary permissions to the bot required for sending and receiving messages.
 {% endhint %}